pamelaferreiralima/pamelaferreiralima/README.md

 <br>
 📕 I'm a social scientist
 <br>
-🤖 I'm interested in data science
+🤖 I'm interested in data science and ethical algorithm

 <div>